0

 10. Extra Clothing

-Each of the 10 Essentials serve an important function, so lets dive deep into the 10 Essentials, plus a few more items that I always consider when packing for a day hike.
+Each of the 10 Essentials serve an important function, so lets dive deep into the 10 Essentials, plus more day hiking essentials you should consider.

 Navigation